A WhatsApp group

 A father is struggling.
 His community supports him.
 And the solution, offered in good faith twice, is a task assigned to his wife.

-Nobody in that thread was wrong.
-The advice is warm, practically sound, and it works.
-But look at what it requires: the mother must now anticipate a need (her husband's disconnection), identify the solution (a deliberate step back on her part), decide when to implement it, and monitor whether the experiment is working.
-All four stages of Daminger's cognitive labor framework, running in the background of what looks, from the outside, like a dad finally bonding with his kid.
+The mother must now anticipate a need (her husband's disconnection), identify the solution (a deliberate step back on her part), decide when to implement it and monitor whether the experiment is working.
+All four stages of the same framework, running in the background of what looks, from the outside, like a dad finally bonding with his kid.

 "He wanted to be closer.
 The community supported him.
 And the path forward ran, once again, through her."

 This is not anyone's fault.
-It maps to what researchers call maternal gatekeeping: the pattern where fathers' involvement gets mediated by whether mothers create and hold open the space for it (Fagan & Barnett 2003; Allen & Hawkins 1999).
+It maps to what researchers call maternal gatekeeping¹: the pattern where fathers' involvement gets mediated by whether mothers create and hold open the space for it.
 The thread just makes it unusually visible.
 Her new task has no WhatsApp group.
 Nobody asks her at midnight whether it's working.

 What would change if the load were shared?